mindarc/junior-backend-assessment/README.md

 - image-uploader.php
 - media (directory with sample images inside)

-Feel free to provide and archive with these deliverables, or if you prefer, fork this branch on github and push your changes as a feature branch using the same naming convention as required for the archive.
+Feel free to provide an archive with these deliverables, or if you prefer, fork this branch on github and push your changes as a feature branch using the same naming convention as required for the archive.